joseph/Monocle/README.md

     Monocle.Foo = function (args) {
       // Allows the constructor function to be an object factory itself,
       // ie: "Monocle.Foo()" is the same as "new Monocle.Foo()".
-      if (Monocle == this) { return new Monocle.Foo(args); }
+      // (Only necessary for classes that a library user may instantiate.) if (Monocle == this) { return new Monocle.Foo(args); }

+      // Conventional name for the object that is returned by the constructor,
+      // allowing access to the public methods and properties by external code. var API = { constructor: Monocle.Foo }

-      // Conventional name for any class constants. var k = {
+      // Conventional name for any class constants.
+Typically this is the
-        A_CONSTANT: 'Foo',
-        PI: 3.14
-      };
+      // class constructor function itself.
+      var k = API.constants = API.constructor;

       // Conventional name for any publicly accessible properties (instance
       // variables).
-      var p = {
+      var p = API.properties = {
         someVariable: 'bar'
-      };

-      // Conventional name for the object that is returned by the constructor,
-      // allowing access to the public methods and properties by external
-      // code.
-      var API = {
-        constructor: Monocle.Foo,
-        properties: p,
-        constants: k
       };